openedx/paragon/src/Dropdown/README.md

 Provides a dropdown component that will maintain focus and keyboard navigation on an array of `menuItems` that is passed in.

+Note: When passing in a component to `menuItems` that uses a prop other than `ref` for access to a focusable DOM element (such as the `Link` component from `react-router`, which uses `innerRef`), it's recommended to wrap the component in another component that exposes it's own focus method.

 ## API

 ### `buttonType` (string; optional)